Akshat-Jain/django-fetch-youtube/README.md

 ## Key Features

-1. Information about YouTube videos is being fetch asynchronously as a background task on regular intervals (10 seconds as per the current implementation).
+1. Information about YouTube videos is being fetched asynchronously as a background task on regular intervals (10 seconds as per the current implementation).
-2. Pagination Support with latest published videos shown first.
+2. Pagination support with latest published videos shown first.
-3. Stores Video ID, Title, Description, Publishing Datetime and Thumbnails URLs in the database with indexing done on `Publishing Datetime` column for faster access.
+3. Stores Video ID, Title, Description, Publishing Datetime and Thumbnails URLs in the database with indexing done on `Publishing Datetime` column in reverse chronological ordering for faster access.
 4. Support for supplying multiple API keys so that if quota is exhausted on one, it automatically uses the next available key.
 5. Renders the response in a custom implemented template.